 For I was hungry, and you gave me food, I was thirsty and you game me drink, a stranger and you welcomed me.
 (Matthew 25:35)

-Listed below are just three of the many ways that Mary, Queen of Martyr's assists the Plymouth and Carver communities with ensuring that both individuals and families have enough to eat and that their health and well-being are not jeopardized due to lack of food.
+Listed below are just three of the many ways that Mary, Queen of Martyr's assists the Plymouth and surrounding communities with ensuring that both individuals and families have enough to eat and that their health and well-being are not jeopardized due to lack of food.

 Collection boxes for financial donations are located inside the church at exit doors both upstairs and our downstairs chapel.
 Food items are also collected at the church and transferred to our office pantry.
+Financial donations may also be sent to the parish office.
+Please make checks payable to the "Society of St. Vincent de Paul."

-Or you may , contact St. Peter's Parish Office at 508-746-0663
+Or you may, contact St. Peter's Parish Office at 508-746-0663.

 Serves needy families in the West Plymouth area by providing food on an emergency basis.
 The Food Pantry also sponsors food drives at Thanksgiving, Christmas and Easter, and coordinates the Giving Tree program which provides holiday gifts for the needy at Christmas.